Juhani

 part of business.
 Indeed, quality management system is also in the

-or mental system but not as a distinct, physical system.
+and principally a knowledge system but not as a distinct, physical system.
 At the

 corporate level the quality management system was understood as